 The first method relates to the browser requesting resources from a web address.
 This is done via an HTTP request.

-When the browser requests a resource from a web address, that request will include a cookie header, which includes all the cookies written on the target domain and all the domains in its domain hierarchy up to the eTLD+1.
+header, which includes all the cookies written on the target domain and all the domains in its domain hierarchy up to the eTLD+1.

 eTLD+1 means effective top-level domain plus one part.
 The eTLD is the same thing as the Public Suffix.
 For a domain like blog.ecommerce.cookiestatus.co.uk, the eTLD would be .co.uk, and the eTLD+1 would be cookiestatus.co.uk.
 For a domain such as cookiestatus.github.io, the eTLD would be github.io and the eTLD+1 would be cookiestatus.github.io.

-This is what a sample HTTP request would look like with the cookie header in place:
+This is what a sample HTTP request would look like with the cookie

-The cookie header must respect the cookie settings in the browser.
-If the browser blocks third-party cookies, the cookie header is only included for requests in first-party context.
-Similarly, if the browser blocks all cookies, the cookie header will not be included in any requests.
+header is only included for requests in first-party context.
+Similarly, if the browser blocks all cookies, the cookie

-Because the cookie header is part of the HTTP request, it means that the web server hosting the resource will be able to read this header and use this information at will.
+header is part of the HTTP request, it means that the web server hosting the resource will be able to read this header and use this information at will.

 The browser can read cookies with JavaScript as well.